lakshmantgld/mongoDB-Atlas/README.md

 ##### Dis-Advantages:

-- The queries like show all the parts of the given product involves a **Join**, which has to be done in the application level.
+- The queries like *show all the parts of the given product* involves a **Join**, which has to be done in the application level.
-- When you denormalize the schema, updates has to be done in two collections **Product** and **Part**.
+- When you denormalize the schema, updates has to be done in two collections namely, **Product** and **Part**.

 - ### One-to-Squillions

 An example of **One-to-Squillions** might be an event logging system that collects log messages for different machines.
 Any given host could generate enough messages to overflow the **16 MB** document size, even if all you stored in the array was the **ObjectID**.
-This is the classic use case for `parent-referencing` – you would have a document for the host, and then store the ObjectID of the host in the documents for the log messages.
+This is the classic use case for **parent-referencing** – you would have a document for the host, and then store the ObjectID of the host in the documents for the log messages.

 ```js
 > db.hosts.findOne()